 The department follows the Association for Computing Machinery's guidelines for undergraduate computer science education.
 The first two courses introduce object-oriented programming using Java.
 The third course focuses on computer organization and how programs are executed on hardware.
-The fourth course examines algorithms used to solve problems in a variety of applications.
+The fourth course introduces some of the major trends in software development.